 1. Keep Your Descriptions Simple and Conversational

-When writing meta descriptions, remember that you’re creating them for people, not search engines.
-Keep them conversational and use natural language so anyone can easily understand them and want to click on your link.
+When writing meta descriptions, remember that you’re writing for people, not search engines.
+Use natural language so anyone can understand them — and want to click on your link.

 Consider this meta description example by OptinMonster.
 It asks a question at the start to keep it conversational and provides a simple explanation of what you can expect if you click on the link.